-We, the chairman and members of the Board of Directors of Tamdeen Investment Company, hereby declare and warrant the accuracy and integrity of the financial statements as of 31 December 2016, and that the financial reports of the company have been presented fairly, properly and according to the International Financial Reporting Standards applicable in the State of Kuwait according to such information and reports as have been received by us from the Executive Management, auditors and that due care has been made to verify the integrity and accuracy of those reports.
+We, the chairman and members of the Board of Directors of Tamdeen Investment Company, hereby declare and warrant the accuracy and integrity of the financial statements as of 31 December 2017, and that the financial reports of the company have been presented fairly, properly and according to the International Financial Reporting Standards applicable in the State of Kuwait according to such information and reports as have been received by us from the Executive Management, auditors and that due care has been made to verify the integrity and accuracy of those reports.

-Member Name Position Signature Nawaf Ahmad Al Marzouq Chairman of the Board of Directors Ahmed Dakhil Al Osaimi Deputy Chairman of the Board of Directors Talal Yousef Al Marzouq Member of the Board of Directors a lik Abdulaziz Abdullah Al Ghanim Independent Member of the Board of Directors Silvy Salah Abdulaziz Al Bahar Member of the Board of Directors 3 Azzam Hamzah Al Homaidi Secretary
+Member Name Position Signature Nawaf Ahmad Al Marzouq Chairman of the Board of Directors A Principal Control of the Control o Ahmed Dakhil Al Osaimi Deputy Chairman of the Board of Directors Talal Yousef Al Marzouq Member of the Board of Directors a list.
+Abdulaziz Abdullah Al Ghanim Independent Member of the Board of Directors Silvery Salah Abdulaziz Al Bahar Member of the Board of Directors Azzam Hamzah Al Homaidi Secretary